kalebheitzman/moodle-filter_autotranslate/README.md

 3. Switch languages using Moodle’s language selector (usually top-right).
 4. Wait up to 30 minutes for translations to appear for content tagged by scheduled tasks (see Scheduled Tasks below).
 Content tagged dynamically during page loads will be available immediately.
 5. Manually manage translations via the plugin's interface at `/filter/autotranslate/manage.php` (requires appropriate capabilities; see [Permissions and Capabilities](#permissions-and-capabilities) below).
+   - View translations with their source text, translated text, human status, context level, review status, and actions.
+   - Filter by language, human status, review status, and course ID.
+   - Edit translations directly or add new translations for missing languages using the "Add" button in the "Actions" column.
 6. Use the "Rebuild Translations" button on the manage page to manually rebuild translations for a specific course (requires `filter/autotranslate:manage` capability).
 Note that this may affect dynamically tagged content (see Important Considerations and Risks below).

 Teachers can also edit translations within their course contexts for greater control, provided they have the necessary permissions.